Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Badawi Hunters vs Party.md

 spell save 14

 ### Abilities
-**Starry form: archer:** game stats remain, as a bonus action I can make a ranged attack (dex+prof) and deals 1d8+3 damage.
+**Starry form: archer:** game stats remain, as a bonus action I can make a ranged attack (d20 + 5) and deals 1d8+3 damage.
 Lasts for 10 turns.
 **Flight:** If not wearing armor, I have a flying speed equal to my walking speed.
 Darkvision
 #### Attacks
 Quarterstaff 1d8.
-Attack bonus is wisdom+prof when casting shilleagh.
+Attack bonus is wisdom+prof when casting shilleagh, and extra dmg is +6

 cantrips: mending, shillelagh,
 1st: Fog cloud